 Research done during the fellowship should be based on domestic populations (e.g. US, including immigrant populations), or on analysis of datasets from other nations in comparison to US populations.

 Awards and use of Foundation funds

-Up to 12 scholars will be selected for two-year appointments to begin in fall of 2014.
+The final Cohort of 12 scholars was selected for their two-year appointments which began in the fall of 2014.
 Grants have been made to the four participating universities in accordance with RWJF’s regular funding guidelines.
-Scholars will have access to a full range of university resources and will receive an annual stipend of $80,000, plus health insurance from their university site.
-Scholars will also have access at each university to financial support for research-related expenses, training workshops and travel to professional meetings.
+Scholars have access to a full range of university resources and receive an annual stipend of $80,000, plus health insurance from their university site.
+Scholars also have access at each university to financial support for research-related expenses, training workshops and travel to professional meetings.